aolsen07/AboutMe/index.md

 And so on...

 Despite my short list of projects, I was able to intern over the summer working from home!
 I was able to try out database development for a company in Austin.
-This included a lot of
-`SELECT * FROM table`
-And sometimes the occasional
-`UPDATE table WHERE...`
-to dumb it down.
+This included a lot of `SELECT * FROM table` and sometimes the occasional `UPDATE table WHERE...` to dumb it down.

 One of the defining quotes from my mentor was
 > "Well, you're up quite early"